Driolar/SoccerTheory-Pharo/doc/Using SoTheGeometry - The Soccer Geometry Visualizer.md

 This could certainly be refined, e.g. by weighting how dangerous is the position of each attacker.
 The algorithm currently used to calculate the minimum distance sum does not always find the optimal solution but deviates at most to the double.

 ## Shot Angle Layer
 Not implemented yet.

 ## Goal Path Layer
 Not implemented yet.

+## Team Spanning Layer
+The players of a team are connected by a minimum spanning tree with dashed lines.
+This gives an approach of connectivity, specially of pass opportunities.
+The team spanning layer is rendered for the attacking team.
+In case of neutral ball, both spanning trees are rendered.